 Wanting to preserve my good health and power.”

 The Emperor saw it as a mission no different from previous ones.
 If the Emperor had given way to Britain then all foreign countries would seek similar concessions, a recipe for chaos.
-If Napoleon had prevailed in the current conflict no doubt France would have sent a similar embassy to China.
+If Napoleon had prevailed in the conflict at the time no doubt France would have sent a similar embassy to China.
 The Emperor feared British reprisals and even put trained divers on alert to sabotage the British ships but this fortunately proved unnecessary.

 Both cultures viewed anything foreign as inferior.
 Carl Jung in 1951 wrote “Among the primitive, ‘foreigner’ is synonymous with ‘enemy’ and ‘evil’.
 Everything our nation does is good; everything other nations do is bad”.
 Macartney himself noted that the British air of vanity/superiority to all other nations was a valid cause for the Chinese to find this ‘foible’ a source of discomposure and disgust.

 The return journey

 Crestfallen, Macartney set off on the Grand Canal to Hangzhou.
 He was accompanied by Songyun ➚ 松筠 Sōng yún (1752-1836) a senior Mongol prince and grand councilor.
 Songyun had also visited Moscow and they shared reminiscences.
 He traveled with a mobile library and got on very well with Macartney who was given verbal assurances that traders at Guangzhou would receive better treatment.

 At Hangzhou they joined the major overland route to Guangzhou and Songyun was replaced with Changlin 常林 (1745-1811), a Manchu prince, who was traveling to take up the position of governor of Guang (modern Guangzhou, Guangxi and Hainan).
-Changlin continued Songyun’s attitude of friendliness but refusal to commit formally to undertakings.
+Changlin continued Songyun’s attitude of friendliness but refused to commit formally to any agreements.

 On reaching Guangzhou (Canton) on 18th December 1793 the British were amazed to find the shops were full of European wares.
 They saw shop signs in Chinese and English (more strictly Anglo-Portuguese pidgin) with many paintings for sale in the English not Chinese style.
 It was a city rather like Venice that was built on trade.
 Macartney regretted not visiting the city before he had headed north.